Table of Contents

 According to the Center for American Progress, the cost of replacing an employee averages to 10-30% of an employee’s annual salary.
-If you have a position that pays $30,000 per year, and you constantly need to re-hire each year, then your company is throwing about $3,000-9,000 annually.
+Highly skilled positions can cost companies more than 200% of the employee’s annual salary to replace them.
+This means that if you have a position that pays $30,000 per year, and you constantly need to re-hire each year, then your company is throwing about $3,000-9,000 annually.

 3. Let Employees Design Their Workspaces

 The average American will spend 90,000 hours at work.
-With so much time spent working, it’s no wonder people yearn for beautiful and fun work environments that feel like a second home.
+With so much time spent working, it’s no wonder people yearn for beautiful and lively work environments.

 Most companies still dictate design choices.
 Increasingly, however, innovative companies are moving to give employees a greater say.